 County.
 Employees placed on administrative leave will report to their Department Head daily or as otherwise instructed by their Department Head during the period of the leave.
 Administrative leave is not discipline and does not entitle the employee to any right of appeal.
 Employees on Administrative Leave shall accrue benefits, including sick and vacation time, during such leave, and may request to use accrued sick and vacation time in the manner provided for in this Chapter.
-The employee on paid administrative leave must comply with reasonable restrictions during the employee's normal working hours, shall not engage in activities that might result in injury to the employee's normal working hours.
+The employee on paid administrative leave must comply with reasonable restrictions during the employee's normal working hours, shall not engage in activities that might result in injury to the employee, and shall promptly notify their supervisor of any change in their location during the employee's normal working hours.
 Administrative leave for a period of thirty (30) days or less must be approved by the CAO.
 Administrative Leave for any period in excess of thirty (30) days must be approved by the Board of Supervisors upon the recommendation of the CAO.